 GROUPS OF CHILDREN: US citizen children under age 19 arriving by land or by sea from contiguous territory and traveling with a school group, religious group, social or cultural organization, or sports team, may present an original or copy of their birth certificate, a Consular Report of Birth Abroad, a Naturalization Certificate, or a Canadian Citizenship Card.
 The group should be prepared to present a letter on organizational letterhead with the following information:

 - The name of the group and supervising adult.

 - A list of the children on the trip, and the primary address, phone number, date of birth, place of birth, and name of at least one parent or legal guardian for each child.

 - A written and signed statement of the supervising adult certifying that he or she has obtained parental or legal guardian consent for each participating child.

 CLOSED LOOP CRUISES: US citizens who board a cruise ship at a port within the United States, travel only within the Western Hemisphere, and return to the same US port on the same ship may present government-issued photo identification, along with proof of citizenship (an original or copy of their birth certificate, a Consular report of Birth Abroad, or a Certificate of Naturalization)*.
-For a listing of which countries are included in the Western Hemisphere, please visit www.cbp.gov/xp/cgov/travel/inspections_carriers_facilities/closed_loop_faq.xml.
+For more information, please visit www.cbp.gov/travel/us-citizens/western-hemisphere-travel-initiative.

 *You may still be required to present a passport card or a passport book to enter the foreign country to which you are traveling.
 Please contact your cruise line to verify which documents are required for your trip.